libp2p/js-libp2p/doc/CONFIGURATION.md

 - [@libp2p/kad-dht](https://github.com/libp2p/js-libp2p-kad-dht)
 - [@libp2p/webrtc-star](https://github.com/libp2p/js-libp2p-webrtc-star) ([Archived](https://github.com/libp2p/js-libp2p-webrtc-star/blob/master/README.md#%EF%B8%8F%EF%B8%8F%EF%B8%8F%EF%B8%8F%EF%B8%8F%EF%B8%8F))
 - [@chainsafe/discv5](https://github.com/chainsafe/discv5)

-**Note**: `peer-discovery` services within transports (such as `js-libp2p-webrtc-star`) are automatically gathered from the `transport`, via it's `discovery` property.
-As such, they do not need to be added in the discovery modules.
-However, these transports can also be configured and disabled as the other ones.

 If none of the available peer discovery protocols fulfills your needs, you can create a libp2p compatible one.
 A libp2p peer discovery protocol just needs to be compliant with the [Peer Discovery Interface](https://github.com/libp2p/js-interfaces/tree/master/src/peer-discovery).